catalyst-cloud/catalystcloud-docs/source/compute/launch-compute-instance.rst

 selected.

-``Ephemeral Disk`` is only recommended for true cloud native applications, built using the immutable infrastructure principle, or one-off jobs.
+``Ephemeral Disk`` is only recommended for true cloud native applications, built using the immutable infrastructure principle, or for one-off jobs.
+If you choose to use ephemeral storage for an instance it is highly recommended that you do not shelve your instance.
+Shelving an ephemeral instnance will create an image of your instance instead of a snapshot and this image will not be deleted when you unshelve your instance.
+Over time this can result in unecessary images being kept on your project.
+If you want to frequently shelve your instances then you should use ``Persistent Volumes`` for them.

 Delete on terminate
 ===================